National Hispanic Heritage Hall of Honor

 “The people you look up to as mentors can really show you the way,” he said.
 When the chips were down, Clarence Kahlig took what he had and made it work.

-Overcoming low expectations to open doors of opportunity for Texas students
+Overcoming low expectations to opening doors of opportunity for Texas students

 Sylvester Perez did not have a clue about college plans until he started to excel on the baseball diamond at Harlandale High School.
 His mother was orphaned at the age of 8, and only completed the first grade.
 His father had an eighth grade education.
 Read More